quii/learn-go-with-tests/context.md

 Some engineers have advocated passing values through `context` as it _feels convenient_.

-Convienience is often the cause of bad code.
+Convenience is often the cause of bad code.

 The problem with `context.Values` is that it's just an untyped map so you have no type-safety and you have to handle it not actually containing your value.
 You have to create a coupling of map keys from one module to another and if someone changes something things start breaking.